Banner image

 Educator

 I strike a balance between safety and challenges that foster their growth.
-I draw from various perspectives, such as cognitive development, trauma-informed approaches, liberation psychology, Polyvagal Theory, anti-racist, and anti-oppressive ideas, in my teaching.
-I believe counseling, therapy, mental health - whatever you want to call it - is political, so my main goal is to help my students become the best counselors, change-makers, and advocates they can be.
+I draw from various perspectives, such as cognitive development, trauma-informed approaches, liberation psychology, anti-racist, and anti-oppressive ideas, in my teaching.
+I believe counseling, therapy, mental health - whatever you want to call it - is political, so my main goal is to help my students become the best practitioners, change-makers, and advocates they can be.

 Honors & Awards